 - Villa Silvio Pellico – including lunch (exclusive private visit)

-Today we visit Villa Silvio Pellico, a fine Neo-Gothic mansion (1780) with a Russell Page garden, arguably one of his three masterpieces.
+Villa Silvio Pellico is a fine Neo-Gothic mansion (1780) with a Russell Page garden, arguably one of his three masterpieces.
 Page had gained an understanding of the Italian and French formal tradition of gardening from Edith Wharton and Geoffrey Jellicoe.
 On an ill-kempt hillside in the 1950s he created a fine terraced garden on two axes divided by pools; Page was particularly sensitive to the use of water in gardens.
 Symmetrical hedges create a series of ‘rooms’ of different designs, using diverse vegetation and ground patterns, as well as sculptures.
 The present owner, Raimonda Lanza di Trabia, daughter of the last Prince of Trabia (Sicily), and her husband Emanuele Gamna, will host us for lunch.
+(Overnight Turin) BL

-Day 8: Monday 7 May, Turin – Villar Perosa – Revello – Moncalieri – Turin
+Day 8: Monday 7 May, Turin – Pinerolo – Revello – Moncalieri – Turin

-- Bramafam, Paolo Pejrone’s private experimental garden (exclusive private visit)
+- Paolo Pejrone hosts a visit to Bramafam, his private experimental garden (exclusive private visit)

-- Private Garden of Silvana and Alberto Peyrani (exclusive private visit; to be confirmed in 2018)
+- Private Garden of Silvana and Alberto Peyrani (exclusive private visit)

 Lucca - 2 nights